jeantessier/book-reviews/node_mongo/README.md

 > you can get into the database with:
 >
 > ```bash
-> docker compose exec mongo mongo node_mongo_book_reviews
+> docker compose exec mongo mongosh node_mongo_book_reviews
 > ```
 >
-> You do need the double "mongo" in the command above.
-The first one is the name
+> You do need the "mongo mongosh" in the command above.
+The first one is the
-> of the database container under Docker Compose.
-The second one is the MongoDB
+> name of the database container under Docker Compose.
+The second one is the
-> CLI shell.
+> MongoDB CLI shell.

 Once you have a functioning admin user, you can use it to grant `ROLE_ADMIN` to other users, using the `PATCH` verb.